zendesk/sunshine-conversations-java/docs/AttachmentsApi.md

         // Configure HTTP basic authorization: basicAuth
         HttpBasicAuth basicAuth = (HttpBasicAuth) defaultClient.getAuthentication("basicAuth");
-        basicAuth.setUsername("API_KEY_ID");
-        basicAuth.setPassword("API_KEY_SECRET");

-        // Uncomment this section to use JWTs instead
+        basicAuth.setUsername("YOUR USERNAME");
+        basicAuth.setPassword("YOUR PASSWORD");

+        // Configure HTTP bearer authorization: bearerAuth
-        // HttpBearerAuth bearerAuth = (HttpBearerAuth) defaultClient.getAuthentication("bearerAuth");
+        HttpBearerAuth bearerAuth = (HttpBearerAuth) defaultClient.getAuthentication("bearerAuth");
-        // bearerAuth.setBearerToken("YOUR TOKEN OR JWT");
+        bearerAuth.setBearerToken("BEARER TOKEN");

         AttachmentsApi apiInstance = new AttachmentsApi(defaultClient);
-        File source = new File("/path/to/file"); // File |
-        String appId = ""5d8cff3cd55b040010928b5b""; // String | Identifies the app.
+        String appId = "5d8cff3cd55b040010928b5b"; // String | Identifies the app.
-        String access = ""public""; // String | The access level for the attachment.
+        String access = "public"; // String | The access level for the attachment.
 Currently the only available access level is public.
 Private is not supported.
+        File source = new File("/path/to/file"); // File |
-        String _for = ""message""; // String | Specifies the intended container for the attachment, to enable automatic attachment deletion (on deletion of associated message, conversation or user).
+        String _for = "message"; // String | Specifies the intended container for the attachment, to enable automatic attachment deletion (on deletion of associated message, conversation or user).
 For now, only message is supported.
 See [Attachments for Messages](#section/Attachments-for-Messages) for details.
-        String conversationId = ""c616a583e4c240a871818541""; // String | Links the attachment getting uploaded to the conversation ID.
+        String conversationId = "c616a583e4c240a871818541"; // String | Links the attachment getting uploaded to the conversation ID. try {
-        // Add required body parameters

-        try {
-            AttachmentResponse result = apiInstance.uploadAttachment(sourceappIdaccess_forconversationId);
+            AttachmentResponse result = apiInstance.uploadAttachment(appId, access, source, _for, conversationId);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling AttachmentsApi#uploadAttachment");